 Capital Assets.
-The SETRPC's investment in capital assets for governmental activities amounted to \$5,877,368 (net of accumulated depreciation) as of September 30, 2018.
+The SETRPC's investment in capital assets for governmental activities amounted to \$5,352,527 (net of accumulated depreciation) as of September 30, 2019.
 This investment in capital assets includes land, building, leasehold improvements, equipment and furniture and fixtures.
 Significant capital asset events occurring during the current fiscal year included the following:

 - a.
-The 9-1-1 Emergency Network Program completed installing microwave towers throughout the region to serve as a closed loop for Public Safety Answering Points (PSAP).
-Purchases for this program totaled \$415,462. - b.
+The 9-1-1 Emergency Network Program updated aerial photography in 2019.
+The updated aerial imagery assists the 9-1-1 program with rural addressing and allows the call takers to view real-time graphic location of the callers.
+The costs of this imagery were \$71,959. - b.
 Our Transportation division purchased additional buses to assist with service for the rural communities of Jefferson and Hardin counties.
-These purchases totaled \$133,562.
+These purchases totaled \$233,115.